zorantica/dome/README.md

 # D.O.M.E. for Oracle 5.1 *(Deployment Organization Made Easy)*

-DOME for Oracle database and Oracle APEX is a tool which helps developer teams to organize and speed-up deployment (installation) scripts production processes.
+DOME for Oracle database and APEX is a utility, which helps developer teams developing in PL/SQL and APEX to organize and speed-up development and deployment processes and installation scripts production.
+Build by developers and meant for developers.

 Main features:
 - Swift and automatic patch scripts generation